 - Almost always in the lungs.
 NTM can cause infections in many other diseases and medical conditions besides CF. Although NTM can cause infections in many organs of the body, for people with CF the infection is nearly always in the lungs.
 NTM enter the lungs directly through exposure from the environment, not from other friends or family members with CF.

-People with NTM infections are not thought to be able to spread it to others.
-However, everyone with CF needs to be careful to not expose other people with CF to respiratory infections through direct close contact.
+People with CF need to be careful to not expose other people with CF to respiratory infections through direct close contact.
 You can learn about avoiding germs in the “Basics of Infection Control” section of the Adult Guide.

 - Diagnosed through sputum.
 NTM lung infections are diagnosed by special cultures of your sputum.
 Sputum samples can be gotten either by coughing, from sputum-induction (with saline) or from bronchoscopy (when a fiberoptic tube is passed into your lungs to get samples).
 The sample needs to be processed in a certain way to remove Pseudomonas aeruginosa and other usual bacteria.
 The final results may not be available for months.